kimmeyh/spamfilter/0dev_prompts.md

 Completed:
+Is there a way to complete the following Outlook Classic Client menu process in the codebase:
+Home > Delete > Junk > Never Block Sender's Domain

+During user input for "Add <> to SpamAutoDeleteHeader rule or safe_senders? (d/e/s):" can you add and then implement an additional response "sd" for Add "Senders Domain".
+Implementation should be adding a regex similar to example '^[^@\s]+@(?:[a-z0-9-]+\.)*lifeway\.com$' Where it includes the top-level domain (.com) and sub-level domain (lifeway), with any number of prior sub-domains and any email name.
+Ask if you have any questions.

 It does not appear to be using either the rulesregex.yaml or rules_safe_sendersreges.yaml as requested via CLI content or it is not using the same logic on the second pass for processing regex patterns Can you check and identify why this is happening?